Cultural Competency and You

 Do you:

-If you are looking for a qualified cultural competency trainer, here's a checklist may help you determine which provider to go with.
+If you are looking for a qualified cultural competency trainer, here's a checklist that may help you determine which provider to go with.

 [1] Increasing Multicultural Understanding: A Comprehensive Model.
 Don Locke, SAGE Publications, 1992